karanveersp/Avalonia-Crypto-Price-Forecaster/README.md

 ## Running the application locally

 1. Download the latest stable release from the releases section of the repository.
+2. Add your `data.nasdaq.com` API key as an environment variable `API_KEY`.
+This is needed for historical data queries.
-2. Extract the zip and run `ForecasterGUI.exe`.
+3. Extract the zip and run `ForecasterGUI.exe`.

+Current price queries powered by _CoinGecko_.